karma-runner/karma/docs/config/02-files.md

   * `dom`
 * **Description.** The type determines the mechanism for including the file.
 The `css` and `html` types create `link` elements; the `js`, `dart`, and `module` elements create `script` elements.
-The `dom` type includes the file content in the page, used, for example, to test components combinging HTML and JS.
+The `dom` type includes the file content in the page, used, for example, to test components combining HTML and JS.

 ### `watched`
 * **Type.** Boolean